Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Introduction

 As such, a salient question asks under which conditions can curvature bounds, which are imposed locally, be extended to hold in the large?
-For spaces with curvature bounded above, Alexandrov~\cite{Ale57} demonstrated that, provided we also have unique geodesics which vary continuously with their endpoints, local CAT($k$) spaces are CAT($k$).
-Extending the work of Toponogov~\cite{Top59} on Riemannian manifolds, it was shown by Perelman~\cite{BGP92} that for curvature bounded below, complete length spaces are sufficient.
-In fact, a generalization of the Bonnet--Myers Theorem~\cite{BBI01} follows as a natural corollary of the aforementioned result, bounding the diameter of complete length spaces with local curvature bounded below.
-A further globalization result appears in~\cite{Pet16}, where the author treats completions of geodesic spaces with curvature bounded below.
+For spaces with curvature bounded above, \citet*{Ale57} demonstrated that, provided we also have unique geodesics which vary continuously with their endpoints, local CAT($k$) spaces are CAT($k$).
+Extending the work of \citet*{Top59} on Riemannian manifolds, it was shown by \citet*{BGP92} that for curvature bounded below, complete length spaces are sufficient.
+In fact, a generalization of the Bonnet--Myers Theorem (cf.\ \citet*{BBI01}) follows as a natural corollary of the aforementioned result, bounding the diameter of complete length spaces with local curvature bounded below.
+A further globalization result, which treats completions of geodesic spaces with curvature bounded below, has been obtained by \citet*{Pet16}.